Friday, 15 February 2019

 There are 3 hero stones kept at the entrance street to the temple along with Sri Ravaleswar.
 That one is a three-tier Sati hero stone erected for a hero who died in the process of recovering the cattle.
 In the second tier, only the hero without his wife is shown.

 The second one is a three-tier sati stone.
-In the first tier, the hero is sitting on the back of a horse fighting with his opponents.
-The opponents are holding sword and shield.
-In the second tier, the hero with his wife are shown in a sitting posture.
-In the top tier, the hero with his wife worship Lord Shiva.
+In the first tier, the hero is sitting on the back of a horse, fighting with his opponents.
+The opponents are holding swords and shields.
+In the second tier, the hero with his wife is shown in a sitting posture.
+In the top tier, the hero with his wife worships Lord Shiva.

 ---OM SHIVAYA NAMA---